 When the books of Daniel and Revelation are better understood, believers will have an entirely different religious experience.
 They will be given such glimpses of the open gates of heaven that heart and mind will be impressed with the character that all must develop in order to realize the blessedness which is to be the reward of the pure in heart.[ii]

-Beginning from this study, we would be doing an in-depth Bible study which would run for days on the seal of God and the mark of the beast.
+Beginning from this study, we would be doing an in-depth Bible study which would run for days on the seal of God, the mark of the beast, the national sunday Law, latter rain, and the close of probation.
 But in this present article, we would begin our study by looking at one of Bible most fascinating prophecies revealed to mankind in Daniel chapter 7.
-No diligent student, who with prayerful mind, after studying this chapter using line upon line method or proof text method, will leave without a true revelation of the Power of the Almighty God in the affairs of humanity.
-After the series of study in the next few days, the purpose is for all, who like me, are preparing for the revelation of the Son of God, to have a better understanding of the Power of God to deliver us from sin and to keep us from sinning until Christ appears in the cloud of glory to harvest His saints.
+No diligent student of prophecy, who with prayerful mind, after studying this chapter with the same bible study plan used by the millerities to preach the 3 angels message.
+This plan is identified in Isaiah 28 as “line upon line” method or proof text method.
+With this method, the sincere bible student will have a true revelation of the Power of the Almighty God and will experience the mystery of godliness in his or her life.
+The purpose for this study is for us to have a true Christian experience to keep us from sinning and to know what character we all must have as we prepare for the revelation of the Son of God who shall appear in the cloud of glory to harvest His saints.
 We shall see the Gospel revealed in the Prophecies of Daniel and Revelation as we open the Scripture and ask the Holy Spirit to reveal Christ to us in a new and marvelous way.

 THE RISE AND FALL OF KINGDOMS OF THE WORLD